Can Mac Support ExFAT/FAT32 and How to Use?

 While both ExFAT and FAT32 are widely supported, users might encounter some issues.
 Here are some common problems and their solutions:

-• ExFAT drive not mounting: If an ExFAT drive is not recognized, it might be due to corruption or incompatibility.
+• ExFAT drive not mounting: If Mac cannot recognize the ExFAT drive, it might be not compatible or there are issues with the drive.
 Try reconnecting the drive, running Disk Utility to repair it, or reformatting it.

 • FAT32 partitions larger than 32GB: macOS limits FAT32 formatting to 32GB partitions.
-If you need to format a drive larger than that, you must use ExFAT or another file system.
+To format a drive larger than that, you must use ExFAT or another file system.

 How to Recover Lost Data from FAT32 or ExFAT Drive on Mac?

-If you have deleted files from the drive or formatted the ExFAT/FAT32 drive on Mac, you can use Mac data recovery software to get the lost files back.
+Some issues may happen on ExFAT or FAT32 drive, like data loss.
+You may delete or lose files from the ExFAT/FAT32 drive on Mac.
+You can use Mac data recovery software to get the lost files back.

 Step 1.
 Donemax Data Recovery for Mac is a reliable Mac data recovery application.
-Just download and install it on your Mac.
+Just download and install the software on your Mac.

 Step 2.
 Open Donemax Data Recovery for Mac, then select the ExFAT or FAT32 drive to start data recovery.